STAR DRUG COURT PROGRAM

 The Success Through Addiction Recovery (STAR) program bridges the gap between criminal justice and therapeutic approaches to defendants with drug dependencies.
 STAR treats non-violent, repeat drug offenders to reduce the costs of continuing drug abuse and possible future crimes.

 Defendants receive innovative and intensive individualized supervision by the court team and treatment providers.
 The client, case manager and treatment provider may implement rehabilitative treatment facilities, social services, health care providers, and other programs when creating and updating an individual treatment plan.
-STAR employs a graduated system of incentives and sanction to reward and control client behavior.
+STAR employs a graduated system of incentives and sanctions to reward and re-direct client behavior.
 The program encourages participants to attain education and employment goals by offering seminars, GED tutoring, and employment specialists.
 Each client’s goals are discussed and monitored to ensure success in both completing the program and conquering the addiction.

 STAR consists of a three-phase intensive, highly structured treatment program, followed by a 12-month aftercare program.
 During all phases, participants attend 12-step programs or an approved alternative, participate in group and individual treatment and counseling programs, submit to frequent random drug testing, and appear frequently before their judge.